 The medicines were linked with dependence and withdrawal symptoms

-There was evidence that stopping antidepressants can be linked with withdrawal symptoms such as insomnia, depression, physical symptoms and suicidal thoughts.
+There was evidence that stopping antidepressants can be linked with potentially severe and prolonged withdrawal symptoms such as insomnia, depression, physical symptoms and suicidal thoughts.

 The other 4 drugs are also linked with risk of dependence and withdrawal symptoms when stopping.